 In January 2021, Americas Gold announced that it had achieved commercial production at the Relief Canyon Mine.
+Since then, the ramp-up of operations has been challenging and the operation has proceeded with run-of-mine heap leaching with continued efforts to resolve metallurgical challenges.
 The mine is located in Nevada, U.S.A. at the southern end of the Pershing Gold and Silver Trend, which hosts other projects such as Coeur Mining Inc.'s Rochester mine.